mmudgal756/pooja_portal_react/blueprint.md

 ## Overview

 Puja Portal is a web application that provides a one-stop solution for all pooja needs.
-Users can browse and book various pooja services, as well as purchase pooja samagri (items).
+Users can browse and book various pooja services, as well as purchase pooja samagri (items) with an integrated shopping cart.

 ## Design and Features